There is a pigeon who lives in my garden and regularly walks into my house looking for food. He is called Gary.

 I can do a really good impression of a goat.

 I don't take life too seriously, I do all my own stunts and listen to hip hop every day.
 My life is full of contrasts, Kendrick Lamar and Koi, Tribe called quest and researching which house plants improve air quality most efficiently...

 I began my photographic journey at 16.
 My art teachers hated my abstract paintings so I moved to what I thought at the time was the most literal medium to depict reality - I landed on photography.
 My father influenced my artistic endeavours, teaching me to draw and how to understand images from an early age.
 He would turn our bathroom into a darkroom and print large format glass plates.

 My travels and diverse interests have helped shape my style.
 I am a lover and admirer of people, I have no real interest in things or places.
 I am also a lover of storytelling, from the establishing shots or Terence Malick to the re-arranged narrative structures of a Quinton Tarrantino, establishing narrative has always been at the heart of my love of imagery.

-I shoot approximately thirty weddings per year.
+I shoot approximately twenty weddings per year.
 I invest so heavily in each one that I am both physically and emotionally exhausted by the time it has finished.
-I believe in order to tell a story, you have to liv it.
-To go on that rollercoaster with each family every week is magical, but it also means shooting sixty weddings in a year is an impossibility for me, something that I couldn't even conceive.
+I believe in order to tell a story, you have to live it.
+To go on that roller-coaster with each family every week is magical, but it also means shooting sixty weddings in a year is an impossibility for me, something that I couldn't even conceive.
 It's not about money, it's about crafting the best set of images possible.